Vnixon7/Agile-User-Story-Predictor/README.md

 The process transforms the documents(title, description) via TF-IDF and uses this to make the appropriate classifications via SVC, and Random Forest classification algorithms.

+#TODO

+50% of the project is finished with all 4 of the models yielding a 90% + accuracy.
+The next part will be generating text from the feature, down to the user story to fully automate the user story process.